NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/fssh.md

 the dynamics proceeds without performing a hop.
 When a hop is successful, the kinetic energy is adjusted and ``s(t)`` takes on the value of the newly occupied state.

-Different rescaling schemes exist.
-In this implementation, we use the rescaling scheme as described in XXX.
 For a more detailed description of the algorithm and the momentum rescaling procedure, please refer to [Subotnik2016](@cite).
+In this reference, the notion of reversing the momenta during frustrated hops is discussed.
+In our implementation we leave the frustrated trajectories unchanges, though it is suggested that the reversal procedure may lead to better results.

 ## Algorithm